 - Municipal Courts

-- State Courts – Directly Affected by State Constitutions, Generally Tied to Business Interests
+- State Courts – affected by State Constitutions.

 - Tribal Courts